 What is the function of Piston Rings?

 Both of them should operate in the cylinder with minimum friction.
-Besides, they should be able to withstand high temperatures and pressures in the cylinder.
-They should also be strong to withstand the pressure difference in the combustion chamber and crankcase.
+Besides, the rings should be able to withstand high temperatures and pressures in the cylinder.
+They should also be strong enough to withstand the pressure difference in the combustion chamber and crankcase.